shinnn/grunt-merge-data/README.md

 })
 ```

-Running this task with `grunt merge_data` command will merge all data of specified JSON or YAML files into a single JavaScript object, and write it as a JSON file.
+Running `merge_data` task task with `grunt merge_data` command will merge all data of specified JSON or YAML files into a single JavaScript object, and write it as a JSON file.

 Each of the data will be formatted as `{<basename of file>: <data of file>}`.
 For example, when the source path of task target specifies two files, such as: